ai/evolu-lang/js/README.md

-# Evolu.js
+# Evolu Lang for JS

-Evolu.js is a JavaScript implementation of virtual machine to execute programs in Evolu programming language.
+Evolu Lang is a programming language to automatically generate programs by evolution (genetic programming) and  has a JavaScript implementation of virtual machine to execute this generated programs.

 ## How To